-The compromise bill maintains many of the existing protections in the current H-2A program, including preserving the Department of Labor's (DOL's) role as the administrator of the program, as opposed to previous compromises that moved administration of the program to the Department of Agriculture (USDA).
-The bill also maintains the fundamental premise which is the heart of the program-that DOL cannot approve a labor certification for H-2A workers if there are available, willing and qualified U.S. workers or if doing so would adversely affect the wages and working conditions of U.S. workers.
-Many of the current key H-2A worker protections only exist in regulations and several of these are currently the subject of a harmful rulemaking.
-The legislation moves these protections into the statute where they will be protected from further harmful attacks via rulemaking.
+The bill maintains many of the existing components of the current H-2A program, including preserving the Department of Labor's (DOL's) role as the administrator of the program, as opposed to previous compromises that moved its administration to the Department of Agriculture (USDA).
+The bill also maintains the fundamental premise that DOL cannot approve a labor certification for H-2A workers if there are available, willing, and qualified U.S. workers or if doing so would adversely affect the wages and working conditions of U.S. workers.
+Many of the current key H-2A worker protections only exist in regulations.
+The legislation moves these protections into the statute where they would be protected against a hostile Administration's rulemaking.